stastnypremysl/Chatovatko/README.md

 * **AES256** used for encrypting messages
 * **MySql** is required as server-side database.
 * Sqlite3 is used as client side database
-* Project is developed using **Visual Studio 2017** and **MySql Workbench 8.0**
+* The project is developed using **Visual Studio 2017** and **MySql Workbench 8.0**
-* Also, project also benefits from Entity Framework Core, Newtonsoft.Json and Pomelo.EntityFrameworkCore.MySql
+* Also, the project also benefits from Entity Framework Core, Newtonsoft.Json and Pomelo.EntityFrameworkCore.MySql
 * SHA256 and SHA1 used for hashing
 * Only little endian is supported